arainho/arainho.github.io/_posts/2022-04-29-colima-sharing-file-issues.md

 ### Introduction
-After Docker Desktop changed its new licensing schema, some people went after alternatives such as a Linux VM with docker daemon inside, minikube, Rancher Desktop, Colima.
+After Docker Desktop changed its new licensing schema, some people went after alternatives such as a Linux VM with docker daemon inside, minikube, Rancher Desktop, and Colima.
-I tried them all and end up in colima after issues with sharing folders/files between host and containers and also port forwarding.
+I tried them all and end up in Colima after issues with sharing folders/files between host and containers and also port forwarding.

-"Now let me show you what happens when I share a file from /tmp/file to a docker container with colima ..."
+"Now let me show you what happens when I share a file from `/tmp/file` to a docker container with Colima ..."

-It’s 28April and I'm using:
+It’s 28th April and I'm using the following software versions:
 ```bash
 docker client version: 20.10.12
 colima version: 0.3.4